thearchitector/dotfiles-arch/README.md

 ```

 ### Burning the latest Arch Linux ISO
 You need the ISO file in order to burn it to a USB and install it on your computer.
 You can download the correct ISO for your region from the official download page here (https://www.archlinux.org/download/).
+Keep in mind that these ISOs might differ depending on mirror server, so choose it carefully and from a reputable source.

 Once you've downloaded the ISO, you can easily burn it to your USB device using `dd`.
-Remember to point the `if` argument to the location to which you downloaded the ISO, and the `of` argument to the USB device onto which to burn it.
+Remember to point the `if` argument to the location to which you downloaded the ISO and the `of` argument to the USB device onto which to burn it.
+Depending on the capabilities of your drive and your USB protocol version, this might take a minute.

 ```sh
   $ dd bs=4M if=./archlinux-2020.03.01-x86_64.iso of=/dev/sda status=progress oflag=sync